NHLBI T-35 Training Grant

 The UT Southwestern R.L.
 Kirschstein T-35 (NHLBI) grant supports NHLBI-focused short-term predoctoral training to a limited number of outstanding students as part of the Summer Research Program.
 Additional funds may be available to underwrite the presentation of work at national or international meetings or cover research costs accrued during the research.

 To apply for these funds, complete the Summer Research Program application and follow the instructions to meet the deadlines.
-The Program Director will identify strong applications that fulfill the NHLBI mission for the funded slots.
+The Summer Program Director will identify strong applications that fulfill the NHLBI mission for the funded slots.